 There is, however, an unprecedented opportunity to change this reality.
 The changes in the region and the emergence of new leadership in key Arab states have helped create a vast space of common strategic interest between Arabs and Israelis and opportunities for new alliances.
 The Arab Peace Initiative, as amended, provides a strong framework within which to settle and agree the core differences.

-Nonetheless, while there are common strategic interests today between Israel and Arab nations, they cannot be furthered advanced fully unless and until the Palestinian issue is on a clear path to resolution.
+Nonetheless, while there are common strategic interests today between Israel and Arab nations, they cannot be further advanced fully unless and until the Palestinian issue is on a clear path to resolution.
 Moreover, it is clear beyond any doubt that without resolving the Israeli-Palestinian conflict, the roots of extremism in the Middle East will not be uprooted and destroyed.

 The Institute is working to harness these changing regional dynamics to advance the two-state solution, and create the circumstances where it is politically possible for the Israelis and Arabs to cooperate on a range of issues of mutual interest.
 We focus on advancing Arab-Israeli regional cooperation, improving Palestinian living conditions and the reconstruction and opening of Gaza.